ajcwebdev/autoshow/docs/examples.md

 npm run docker-up
 ```

 Replace `as` with `docker` to run most other commands explained in this document.
-Does not support all options at this time, notably `--llama`, `--whisperPython`, and `--whisperDiarization`.
+Does not support all options at this time, notably `--whisperPython` and `--whisperDiarization`.

 ```bash
 npm run docker -- \